-Thieves are always on the lookout for the easiest way to get into a vehicle and will take any opportunity they get.
-That’s why it’s so important to deter them and make it as difficult as possible to get to your tools.
+Thieves are always on the lookout for the easiest way to get into a vehicle.
+That’s why it’s essential to deter them and make it as difficult as possible to get to your tools.

 Most people automatically lock their vehicles once they’re parked up on the drive at their home.
 However, what about when you’re unloading materials or tools or popping back into the garage to grab something?
 It’s essential to keep your van locked up whether you’re away from it for 5 minutes or 5 seconds.